MicrosoftDocs/fabric-docs/docs/workload-development-kit/backend-authentication.md

 When coming from the workload, the included tokens are:

 * `subjectToken`: This is a user-delegated token (obtained through the OBO flow) representing the user on whose behalf the operation is being performed.
-Fabric will verify that the user has the required permissions to perform the needed action.
+Fabric verifies that the user has the required permissions to perform the needed action.

 * `appToken`: This is a token specific to the workload application.
-Fabric will check that this is token is from the Entra app of the workload that the relevant Fabric item belongs to and that is on the workload publisher's tenant.
+Fabric checks that this is token is from the Entra app of the workload that the relevant Fabric item belongs to and that is on the workload publisher's tenant.

 See the `ValidatePermissions` method in [AuthorizationHandler](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Backend/src/Services/AuthorizationHandler.cs).

 ### Public APIs

-For calling public Fabric APIs, the workload should acquire a standard Entra ID OBO token with the relevant API scopes and pass it as a bearer token in the request's authorization header.
+For calling public Fabric APIs, the workload should acquire a standard Microsoft Entra OBO token with the relevant API scopes and pass it as a bearer token in the request's authorization header.

 See [FabricExtensionController](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Backend/src/Controllers/FabricExtensionController.cs).